appget/appget.docs/docs/manifests/README.md

 The “Package ID” is the primary identifier for an application in AppGet.
 It’s also the value users will use to install or interact with the package.

 ::: warning Keep in Mind
-Package ID is not meant to EVER change, take extra care to pick an appropriate package name that follows the convention and rules bellow.
+Package ID is not meant EVER to change, take extra care to pick an appropriate package name that follows the convention and rules below.
 :::

 Here are some things to keep in mind when trying to create an ID for a new package

 - Only allowed to contain letters, numbers and dash.
 Things like `+` should be spelled out, for example `notepad-plus-plus`
 - Only lowercase letters are allowed
-- Usually don't contain the vendor name unless app name is too generic.
+- Vendor name is usually omitted, unless application name is too generic.
 For example use `adobe-reader` instead of `reader`
 - Don't include the version of the App in the ID unless the version is part of the Product Name.
 This exception usually comes in the form of year, for example `office-2017` `visual-studio-community-2017`
 - Keep the edition of the app in the ID if more than one edition is available, e.g. `docker-community-edition`
-- Keep the release channel of the app in the ID except for the main channel. example, `chrome` should install the regular version of chrome while `chrome-canarry` should install the Canary release channel.
+- Keep the release channel of the app in the ID except for the main channel. example, `chrome` should install the regular version of chrome while `chrome-canary` should install the Canary release channel.
 Same rule and apply to LTS releases as well, for example `node` and `node-lts`
 - Inevitably, there are a small number of exceptions not covered by the rules.
 Don’t hesitate to [contact the community](https://github.com/appget/appget.packages/issues) if you need any clarification.